Intermediate Concepts

 6. Render Spatial Data on Map

-Finally, we'll add logic to the home controller to display all of the dams in our dam inventory on the map.
+Finally, we'll add logic to the home HomeMap controller to display all of the dams in our dam inventory on the map.

 # Get list of dams and create dams MVLayer: